Course Outline

 Machine Learning Case Study for Government

-• Understanding the business problem in a government context
+• Defining the business problem and understanding the context

-• Evaluating and presenting findings to government stakeholders
+• Evaluating model performance and presenting findings to stakeholders

-• Deploying machine learning models in government workflows
+• Deploying machine learning solutions in government operations

 Summary and Next Steps for Government Applications